arcus-azure/arcus/community/blog/2020-05-Azure-Dependency-Tracking-in-Observability-v0.2.0/README.md

 ## Azure Blob storage dependency tracking

-We allow you to measure Azure Blob Storage dependencies using the `LogBlobStorageDependency` overload.
+We allow you to measure Azure Blob storage dependencies using the `LogBlobStorageDependency` overload.
 Tracking this depedency, shows on the application map:

 ![blob storage application map](media/blob-storage-application-map.png)